NessInMorse/LOTRAP/readme.md

 A small pipeline created for the assembly of Otter genomes using reference guided assembly and longread sequences

 current functionality:
-* A non-functioning snakemake file of the pipeline.
+* Ability to install reads and reference genomes using ID's
+* A simple fastq analysis to view average quality and length of reads
-* various scripts to do FASTQ analysis, VCF analysis and split files based on lines.
+* A script to perform VCF analysis
+* A line split program

 Packages:
 * samtools